fenago/docker-course/md/lab_7.md

     `adminer` service, the policy is set to always restart if it fails for any reason.

-2. Press the *Esc* key on the keyboard.
-Then, run the following command to quit and save the code:

-    ```
-    :wq
-    ```

-3. To verify that the file has saved correctly, use the `cat` Linux command to display the `stack.yml` contents:

-    ```
-    $cat stack.yml
-    ```

-    The file will be displayed.
-If there is an error, repeat the previous steps.

-4. If the code is correct, deploy the `YML` file by using the `docker stack deploy` subcommand:
+2. If the code is correct, deploy the `YML` file by using the `docker stack deploy` subcommand: